Ian-Costa18/HCI-Password-Program/readme.md

 # Ian's Password Program
 ## For CYB3038: HCI/Usable Security

-### This project will be temporarily hosted at http://45.77.97.103 if you would like to try it yourself!

 ## Installation Guide:
 * Install Python 3
 * Run the command